8 Career Coaching Tools & Ideas for Clients Who Have Absolutely No Idea What They Want!

 • Strengths: What careers might suit their strengths?
 What strengths could be 'transferable' skills that would be useful in new or different careers?

 • Weaknesses: These might point to jobs and careers to avoid, but don't let clients use this to get off the hook.
-Because weaknesses can also be minimised or removed eg. through getting some training, creative role design or delegation.
+Because weaknesses can also be minimised or removed eg. through training, creative role design or delegating.

 Finally we look outside of ourselves and use powerful questions to identify potential opportunities and threats.

-• Opportunities: What opportunities in the wider world (eg. technology, societal shifts, what is happening in the world) could provide opportunities for your client?
+• Opportunities: What opportunities in the wider world (eg. technology, shifts in society, what is happening in the world) could provide opportunities for your client?

 • Threats: What outside changes threaten your client's ability to find a new career or their 'marketability' as a job candidate?
 For example a lack of or outdated technical expertise, government regulation etc.